kubernetes-sigs/karpenter/designs/disruption-controls-by-reason.md

     - nodes: 0
 ```
 So in this case, we would take the minimum node count, and it would block the 100% expiration budget of expired and Empty.
-But this semantic would not work for equation 3.
-Equation three will take the minimum between minNodeCount[reason] and the minNodeCount[default/unspecifed].
+But this semantic would not work for equation 1.
+Equation 1 will take the minimum between minNodeCount[reason] and the minNodeCount[default/unspecifed].

 #### Fully Blocking Drift && Expiration while allowing consolidation
 ```yaml